Calculating How Much You Need to Scan (And How Much It Will Cost)

 If additional preparations like removing bindings before scanning are required, it will also factor into the project price and duration.

-For sensitive information though some are a hesitant for documents to leave their possession.
+For sensitive information however, some businesses are hesitant to let documents leave their possession.

-If so, instead of dropping off documents or having them picked up, projects can also be conducted on site for a chance to witness the scanning.
+If this is the case, projects can also be conducted on site for a chance to witness the scanning.

 Supplementing With Storage